Canada: Federal

 Authorized Flaring or Venting

-Section 5 of the Canada Oil and Gas Drilling and Production Regulations, 2009 (“Management System, Application for Authorization and Well Approvals”) requires that the application for authorization be accompanied by information about any proposed flaring or venting of gas.
+Section 5 of the Canada Oil and Gas Drilling and Production Regulations, 2009 (“Management System, Application for Authorization and Well Approvals”; see footnote 8), requires that the application for authorization be accompanied by information about any proposed flaring or venting of gas.
 This information should include the rationale, rate, quantity, and duration of the flaring or venting.
 Provincial regulators have more specific guidelines on applying for and obtaining flaring and venting authorizations.

 Development Plans